Karan Brar

 Karan Brar (born January 18, 1999) is an American actor.
-He portrayed Chirag Gupta in the Diary of a Wimpy Kid film franchise and Ravi Ross on the Disney Channel Original Series Jessie and its subsequent spin-off Bunk'd.
+He had his big break portraying Chirag Gupta in the Diary of a Wimpy Kid film franchise (2010-12) and landed his breakthrough role as Ravi Ross on the Disney Channel Original Series Jessie (2011-2015) and its spin-off series Bunk'd (2015-2018).
+He had lent his voice to animated projects such as Sofia the First (2012-2013), Mr. Peabody and Sherman (2014), Mira, Royal Detective (2020-22) and Batman: The Doom That Came to Gotham (2023) while his film credits include Invisible Sister (2015), Pacific Rim Uprising (2018), Stargirl, The F**k-It List and Hubie Halloween (all in 2020).

 Early life

 Karan Brar was born on January 18, 1999, in Redmond, Washington, to parents who are of Punjabi ancestry.
 He was raised in Bothell, Washington, and has an older sister named Sabreena.
 Brar attended Cedar Wood Elementary School.
 He studied acting at John Robert Powers and Patti Kalles workshops.

 Career

 Brar began his acting career at the age of 11, starring as Indian middle schooler Chirag Gupta in the comedy feature film Diary of a Wimpy Kid.
 Brar naturally speaks with an American accent and worked with a dialect coach to perfect his Indian accent for the role.

 In March 2011, Brar reprised his role as Chirag Gupta in the feature film sequel Diary of a Wimpy Kid: Rodrick Rules.
 In October 2011, it was confirmed that he would also be reprising his role as Chirag for the third installment of the Wimpy Kid franchise, Diary of a Wimpy Kid: Dog Days, released on August 3, 2012.
 In April 2010, he appeared in the Seeds of Compassion advertorial campaign announcing the Dalai Lama's visit to Seattle, as well as appearing in commercials for Shell Gasoline and Committee for Children.

 From 2011 to 2015, Brar starred in Jessie as Indian adoptee Ravi Ross.
 Ravi was originally intended to be a South American boy named Javier, but casting directors were impressed with Brar during the audition process and reimagined the character for him.

 In February 2015, the Jessie spinoff Bunk'd was announced, in which Brar reprised his role as Ravi Ross.
 That year, he played the role of George in the Disney Channel film Invisible Sister.
 In 2018, he had a minor role in the science fiction film Pacific Rim Uprising.

+In 2026, he appeared in Data at the Lucille Lortel Theatre, Off-Broadway.